recursive-collapse-anonymous/recursive-collapse/README.md

 # Feature Selective Model Collapse in Diffusion Models: Total Replacement versus Fixed-Budget Training

-Code for the experiments of the paper *Model collapse in recursive generative diffusion models* (anonymous submission).
+Code for the experiments of the paper *Feature Selective Model Collapse in Diffusion Models:
+Total Replacement versus Fixed-Budget Training* (anonymous submission).
 A diffusion model is trained on real data, generates a synthetic dataset, a new model is trained on that synthetic dataset, and so on for up to 100 generations.
 The scripts reproduce the collapse curves and the sample grids of the paper on a 2D spiral, MNIST, Fashion-MNIST and